-Figure 4: Typically achievable round-trip IP packet delay and IP packet delay variation during peak-time in fixed networks based on fibre to the multi-dwelling building with G.fast 212 MHz or DOCSIS 3.1 on the in-building infrastructure transmission of the data needs from one node to the next node (propagation delay).51 The processing of the data flow is e.g. access network specific in case of the access node (DPU in case of G.fast, CMTS in case of DOCSIS) and the common data flow forwarding in case of e.g. Ethernet switches and IP routers.
+Figure 4: Typically achievable round-trip IP packet delay and IP packet delay variation during peak-time in fixed networks based on fibre to the multi-dwelling building with G.fast 212 MHz or DOCSIS 3.1 on the in-building infrastructure

+The round-trip IP packet delay is mainly caused by the time the nodes on the path need to process the data flow (node processing and queuing delay) and the time the transmission of the data needs from one node to the next node (propagation delay).
+The processing of the data flow is e.g. access network specific in case of the access node (DPU in case of G.fast, CMTS in case of DOCSIS) and the common data flow forwarding in case of e.g. Ethernet switches and IP routers.